ShellyWonder/BalancedBrackets/README.md

 ### `index.html`
 Contains the structure of the web application.
 Key elements include:
-- An input field for users to enter their bracket string.
+- An input field for users to enter their own bracket string to test.
+- A regex pattern to filter out non-bracket characters.
 - A button labeled "Try it!" for triggering the balance check.
+- "Enter" key support for triggering the balance check.
 - A table to display the results of the balance checks.

 ### `style.css`